BeMoreHumanOrg/bemorehuman/README.md

 ## Licensing

 bemorehuman is open source, released under the MIT license.
-See the LICENSE file or https://opensource.org/licenses/MIT for details.
+See the COPYING file or https://opensource.org/licenses/MIT for details.
 Contributions to this project are accepted under the same or similar license.
 Individual files contain SPDX tags to identify copyright and license information which allow this project to be machine-readable